marcoandre1/marcoandre1.github.io/README.md

 ## Pre-Rendering into Static HTML Files

+> **NOTE:** CRA docs has a section on [deploying to GitHub Pages](https://create-react-app.dev/docs/deployment#github-pages) that includes [Notes on client-side routing](https://create-react-app.dev/docs/deployment/#notes-on-client-side-routing).
+It offers some hacks to add a router to a project hosted on GitHub Pages.
+This section, _Pre-Rendering into Static HTML Files_, will help you with that but alternatively you can also take a look at [spa-github-pages](https://github.com/rafgraph/spa-github-pages).

 CRA offers some guidelines on implementing [Pre-Rendering into Static HTML Files](https://create-react-app.dev/docs/pre-rendering-into-static-html-files) and a link to a [zero-configuration pre-rendering tutorial](https://medium.com/superhighfives/an-almost-static-stack-6df0a2791319).

 First of all, remember that this website is meant to be deployed on **GitHub Pages**.
 As counter intuitive as it may sound, deploying a _complex_ website to GitHub Pages, _for instance having more than one route_, is not a straightforward task.